coopersimon/oxide-7/README.md

 * Final Fantasy 2 (IV) (Regressed.
 There is some sort of corrupted overlay (I think BG3 in Mode 1))
 * Final Fantasy 3 (VI) (Title looks ok, reads out of bounds after)
 * Earthbound (Works pretty well)
-* Super Castlevania IV (Works well up until BCD is needed)
+* Super Castlevania IV (Works pretty well then tries to divide by 0 (???))
-* Super Mario Kart (breaks immediately because of BCD)
+* Super Mario Kart (shows initial nintendo logo then freezes.)
 * Mortal Kombat (developer intro plays and then it freezes - it used to get a bit further I think?)
 * SimCity (works pretty well. gameplay tutorial intro is a bit messy)
-* Super Mario All-Stars (graphics look ok but game is unresponsive)
+* Super Mario All-Stars (mostly works. game select menu is unresponsive for some reason.)
 * Aladdin (intro works, title screen is a bit glitchy, gameplay responds but then stops after a short while)
 * Zombies Ate My Neighbors! (works pretty well)
 * Mega Man X (first screen shows up ok, then freezes.
 This used to show the whole intro (before commit ~#100)